 Background:

 Tropical reef-building corals exist in intimate symbiosis with diverse microbes and viruses.
 Coral microbiomes are generally much less diverse than their environment, but across studied corals, the biodiversity of these microbiomes varies greatly.
-It has previously been hypothesized that differences in coral innate immunity in general, and the copy number of TIR-domain containing innate immune genes in particular, may drive interspecific differences in microbiome structure.
+It has previously been hypothesized that differences in coral innate immunity in general, and the copy number of innate immune genes containing Toll/Interleukin Repeat (TIR)-domains in particular, may drive interspecific differences in microbiome structure.
 Despite many existing studies of coral microbiomes, this hypothesis has previously been difficult to test due to a lack of consistently collected cross-species data on coral microbiomes.

 Results: